postsharp/Metalama.Documentation/conceptual/validation/validation.md

 * **Executable rules instead of paper guidelines.** Instead of just being written down (simply for reference), architecture guidelines can now be enforced in real time within the code editor.
 * **Immediate feedback.** No need to wait for the CI build to complete.
 Developers get feedback within seconds.
 * **Smoother code reviews.** Petty violations of rules are automatically detected, so code reviews can focus on flows and concepts.
-* **Better team alignment.** Automated code validation encourages the team to respect a consistent set of patterns and practices. <!--- took a gues and what you were trying to say -->
+* **Better team alignment.** Automated code validation encourages the team to respect a consistent set of patterns and practices.
 * **Lower complexity.** When the whole team follows consistent patterns and practices, the resulting code base is simpler for everybody.
 * **Lower architecture erosion.** As a result, the gap between the initial architecture and its implementation in source code stays smaller.